 10. Enjoy your towel!

-Wouldn’t these make adorable napkins for a Valentine lunch or tea?
+Wouldn’t these make adorable napkins for a Valentines lunch or tea?

 *Tip: To extend the life of the adhesive, I recommend washing on the delicate cycle and hanging to dry.